Department of History

 Same as AFAM 134B.

 HISTORY 165A.
-War and Revolution in Colonial Latin America.
+Revolution and Memory in Latin America.
 4 Units.

 Comparison of how Andeans resurrected the leaders of the Inca, a defeated indigenous empire, to contest the Spanish empire with how enslaved Africans, with their descendants and others, defeated Spanish colonial rule in what would become the Cuban nation.